dart-archive/dart-samples/recipes/src/core/strings.md

       onMatch: (m) => '*${m.group(0).toLowerCase()}*',
       onNonMatch: (n) => n.toUpperCase()); // 'EATS *shoots* LEAVES'

-The regExp matches the middle word ("SHOOTS").
+The regExp matches the middle word ('SHOOTS').
 A pair of callbacks are registered to transform the matched and unmatched substrings before the substrings are joined together again.